LiliMeng/GAI_recommendations/README.md

 4. **Few-Shot Prompting**: The study also explored the use of few-shot prompting to better capture user preferences and needs, enhancing ChatGPT's ability to make personalized recommendations.

-Overall, the study highlights ChatGPT's potential in the recommendation domain, suggesting that with further exploration and refinement, large language models like ChatGPT could significantly improve recommendation systems【6†source】【7†source】【8†source】.
+Overall, the study highlights ChatGPT's potential in the recommendation domain, suggesting that with further exploration and refinement, large language models like ChatGPT could significantly improve recommendation systems.